 |Unlimited Cash Rewards card||$15,900 x 1.5% back =||$238|

-Comparing these two cards, which are available at similar credit levels and offer virtually identical sign-up bonuses, there’s not much of an argument to be made in favor of the Unlimited Cash Rewards card.
+Comparing these two cards, which are available at similar credit levels and offer similar welcome bonuses, there’s not much of an argument to be made in favor of the Unlimited Cash Rewards card.

 However, things can go the other way if you’re a Preferred Rewards member.
 While the Unlimited Cash Rewards card’s earnings still fall short of the Active Cash card’s at the Gold tier (an average account balance of $20,000 to $49,999 with Bank of America), it’s the better choice at the Platinum level or above.